One of the most general and most universally used methods in science is so-called perturbation technique.

 For example, if you need to know if a wall next to you is solid or hollow, all you need to do is to "knock" it gently and listen to its response.
 The response of the wall (the sound it emits) reveals the wall's internal properties.

-Similar approach is used to investigate properties of extremely wide range of objects in all imaginable scientific disciplines: from physical, biological, Real World objects and systems to objects of purely hypothetical and imaginary nature such as mathematical models.
+Similar approach is used in science to investigate properties of extremely wide range of objects in all imaginable scientific disciplines: from physical, biological, Real World objects and systems to objects of purely hypothetical and imaginary nature such as mathematical models.

 The magnitude and duration of the excitation is adjusted to induce the avalanche effect in the ionized gas surrounding the object while providing minimal possible disturbance to the object.
 The avalanche effect amplifies the electro-photonic response of the object so that it can be observed as a visible glow.
-The effect has been observed by Nikola Tesla late in 19th century, but named after Semion Kirlian who investigated it in 1930s.
+The effect has been observed by Nikola Tesla late in 19th century, but named after Semion Kirlian who investigated it since 1930s.